muze-innovation/chassis/backend/README.md

 }
 ```

-Resolver specification will define the type of output, either asset or placeholder, to validate with the payload in the Banner specification.
+Resolver spec defines output type (asset or placeholder) to validate with payload in Banner spec.

 # Getting Started